makerdao/mips/MIP27/mip27.md

 * Calculation for the above: when the dai supply is reduced to 112M, the module takes 10% of that value (11.2M) and adds it to the Dai Supply amount (112 +11.2 = 123.2), therefore, the new debt ceiling will be 123.2M.
 The DC-IAM is always based off of the Dai Supply and either moves up or down 10% (or another value as determined by governance).

 ### MIP27c4 Defensive Debt Ceiling

-In the event of a contracting market as in the above example, the community should ensure that the debt ceiling defensively tracks the contracting Dai supply to minimise excessive exposure.
+In the event of a contracting market as in the above example, the community should ensure that the debt ceiling defensively tracks the contracting Dai supply to minimize excessive exposure.
 There is a level, called the Defensive Debt Ceiling (`DDC`) that prevents the Debt Ceiling from being reduced any further.
 This will be a fixed absolute number per collateral type, determined by Governance and Risk.

 ### MIP27c5 Authority